AndyDune/RznViewComponent/README.md

 RznViewComponent
 ================

 A ZF2 module that add view helper IncludeComponent.
+Lightweight instrument for insert into the page a finished local block witch implements chain: model-template-cache.

 The plugin includes three elements: service, view and cache.